afif-mamun-sebpo/TessPDFParser/README.md

 - Call `getNumberOfPages(String pdfPath)` to get the number of PDF pages
 - Rather than throwing an error when `pages` contains any page index that is larger than totalPage number, the program will return the whole document instead
 ## Usage
-- Download the `TessPDFParser.zip` from root directory
+- Download the `TessPDFParser.tar.gz` from root directory
 - Extract the zip file in your preferred directory

 #### Using As A Stand Alone Application from Terminal